nghin/vacsf.org.mm/src/_posts/articles/2017-08-24-Putting-Off-Of-The-Body-Of-The-Flesh.md

 <!-- a href="{{ site.url }}{% post_url 2017-08-15-Entering-Gods-Rest-Viet %}"><em>(Bấm vào đây để đọc tiếng Việt)</em></a -->

 <img alt src="{{ site.url }}/assets/images/putting-off-of-the-body-of-the-flesh-teaser.jpg" style="border: 1px solid #cccccc; margin: 7px 15px 0px 0px; max-width: 100%; height: 148px; padding: 0px; float: left;">
 An article of a similar topic was written previously under the title ["Mortify The Deeds Of The Flesh."](http://vacsf.org/articles/Mortify-the-Deeds-of-the-Flesh/) This article is not a rewrite, but another look at it from a different angle based on a different verse.
-It is inspired from a sermon I heard at a Summer camp based on Colossians 2:11-12 quoted at the leading paragraph.
+It is inspired from a sermon I heard at a Summer camp based on Colossians 2:11-12.
 During the sermon, the speaker refered to R. C. Sproul's Coram Deo on the same verse.
 Interestingly, as I queried the world wide web to take the pulse of the general population in how they interpret these verses, R. C. Sproul's Coram Deo on Colossians 2:11-12 showed up as follows:

 > Our old Adamic nature has been mortally wounded, but it refuses to stay buried.
 Having a new nature in Christ, we must put sin to death when it rises up.
 This means that we must resist temptation and repent when we give in, for we will not be perfect until we are in heaven.
 Calvin comments on today’s passage that “burial expresses a continued process of mortification.”
 Sin is powerless to control us, but it is still dangerous and must be resisted.
 >